voiceittech/voiceit3-websdk/README.md

 cd voiceit3-go-server-example && go run .
 ```

 Visit your server at port 3000.
-The example servers come preconfigured with a demo login (`demo@voiceit.io` / `demo123`) — update these credentials in the config file for your setup.
+Set `DEMO_EMAIL` and `DEMO_PASSWORD` in the example server's `.env` (see `.env.example`) — those are the credentials the example `/login` endpoint will accept.
 First complete enrollment(s), then test verification.
 You will need to grant microphone and camera permissions.

 ## Incorporating the SDK